mdusher/traefik-forward-auth/README.md

 Any provider that supports OpenID Connect 1.0 can be configured via the OIDC config options below.

-You must set the `providers.oidc.issuer-url`, `providers.oidc.client-id` and `providers.oidc.client-secret` config options.
+You must set the `providers.oidc.issuer-url`, `providers.oidc.client-id` and `providers.oidc.client-secret` config options. `providers.oidc.use-preferred-username` is optional.

 Please see the [Provider Setup](https://github.com/thomseddon/traefik-forward-auth/wiki/Provider-Setup) wiki page for examples.